jbuchbinder/octopress-api/README.md

 Issues a generate/deploy request for the specified site.
 SITE is the "name" parameter of a site, which is also the map key, returned by the **/api/VERSION/sites** call.

+### /api/1.0/post/categories/SITE (GET)

+Lists all post categories for the specified Octopress site.

 ### /api/1.0/post/list/SITE (GET)

 Lists all posts and meta information for the specified Octopress site.